Overview

 • Availability summary panel in Cohort Browser

-• Availability: shows the percentage of available donors matching your filters.
+• Donor Availability: shows the percentage of available donors matching your filters.
 Use this to check if your cohort size is reasonable.
 If too small, your sample/data request may not be feasible.

 • Dynamic Summary Plots: provide visual representations of the selected cohort's characteristics.
 You can view the distribution of donors and samples across the cohort, e.g., donor diagnosis, donor age at diagnosis and available samples.
 You can have a quick visual check of the cohort composition and data availability.
 For example, if you are looking for a cohort with frozen tissue, you can check the "Available Samples" plot to see the distribution of sample types in your selected cohort.
 If you find that the majority of samples are FFPE, you may want to relax some filters to increase the number of frozen samples.
 Use these plots to validate that your filters are working as expected and to understand the composition of your cohort.